hermanwongkm/gtAssessment/README.md

 Frontend code (react, css, js) will be in `client` directory.
 Backend Node.js/Express code will be in the `server` directory.

+In the `examples` folder, one can find a couple of sample CSVs with valid and invalid columns as well as a postman collections to test the endpoints.

 ## Getting Started

 Make sure you have docker-compose version >= `3.7` and Docker version >= `19.03.8` installed.
 Then run: